HTTPArchive/bigquery/docs/README.md

 ### Running Manually

 Sometimes it's necessary to manually run this process, for example if a new metric is added or specific dates need to be backfilled.
-The generateReports.sh script can be run with a different configuration of flags depending on your needs.
+The generate_reports.sh script can be run with a different configuration of flags depending on your needs.
 From the script's documentation:

 ```sh
 # Flags: